-This criterion is only used during the annual allocation of year 7 places and will only be considered for applications received as part of the annual co-ordinated application process from the date at which the application process opens to 31 August in the year of admission.
+This criterion is only used for applications received as part of the annual co-ordinated application process for year 7 places.
 This criterion is not relevant to in-year transfer applications.

 Partnership Primary Schools are linked to Secondary Academies as follows: